 - Contact Us

-Located on the Caribbean, just south of Mexico's Yucatan Peninsula, Belize is a small, English speaking country with an amazing variety of natural environments including the largest barrier reef in the Western Hemisphere, dense mangrove lagoons, and abundant interior pristine tropical forests.
+Join Oceanic Society biologists and Belizean researchers for a family-oriented field study of Belizean wildlife including dolphins, manatees, sea turtles, and coral reefs.
+Located on the Caribbean, just south of Mexico's Yucatan Peninsula, Belize is a small, English-speaking country with an amazing variety of natural environments including the largest barrier reef in the Western Hemisphere, dense mangrove lagoons, and abundant interior pristine tropical forests.

-The first half of the program is headquartered at the Blackbird-Oceanic Society Field Station on Blackbird Caye, Turneffe Atoll.
+This exciting, educational program is designed for children 10+ traveling with at least one adult parent/chaperone.
+Activities include guided snorkeling at outstanding coral reefs, participation in bottlenose dolphin and sea turtle research, and manatee watching.
+The first five days are spent at our Blackbird Caye field station, with daily excursions to explore and study a variety of species and habitats while snorkeling, hiking, or cruising in our research boat.
 The field station offers easy access to pristine coral reefs and is open to the public offering comfortable lodging in beachfront cabanas.
 The site serves as a base for the Society’s research projects, and opportunities to meet with scientists and learn about research efforts are an additional benefit of the program.

 Our program begins with a 90-minute boat ride from Belize City to Blackbird Caye at Turneffe Atoll.
 The atoll is exceptional for its warm shallow water, which permits easy access snorkeling to an extraordinary underwater paradise.
 Because of the distance from the mainland, the waters are clear and the reefs are relatively pristine.